sanjayankur31/ankursinha.in/content/the-easyfix-key-word-for-bugzilla.rst

 :date: 2012-02-23 20:46
 :author: ankur
 :category: Tech
-:tags: bugzilla, easyfix, Fedora, freenode, IRC
+:tags: Fedora
-:tags: bugzilla, easyfix, Fedora, freenode, IRC
+:tags: Fedora
-:tags: bugzilla, easyfix, Fedora, freenode, IRC
+:tags: Fedora
-:tags: bugzilla, easyfix, Fedora, freenode, IRC
+:tags: Fedora
 :slug: the-easyfix-key-word-for-bugzilla

 I've been a package maintainer for quite a while now.
 Yet, it was just